niedzielski/mw-components/readme.md

 [Storybook is incompatible with Vue.js devtools].
 There are at least a couple workarounds:

-- In Firefox, open the story you wish to inspect.
-Right-click anywhere in the story and select `This Frame -> Open Frame in New Tab`. devtools should now work correctly in the new tab.
+- Tap "Open canvas in a new tab". devtools should now work correctly in the new tab.
 - Launch the standalone Vue.js devtools app via `npx -p @vue/devtools vue-devtools` and add `<script src="//localhost:8098"></script>` to .storybook/preview-head.html.
 Now run Storybook `npm -s start` and devtools should connect.